tosifAN/AI-Rate-My-Professor/README.md

 - **Modern Frontend**: Built with Next.js and React, providing a seamless user interface.

 The project serves as a practical example of how to build AI-powered applications that require access to specific, up-to-date information.

+## Contributing
+please follow these steps:

+Fork the Repository: Start by forking the repository to your GitHub account.

+Make Changes: Implement your feature or  or bugfix.

+Commit and Push: Commit your changes with a clear and descriptive message.

+git commit -m "your-message"
+git push
+Submit a Pull Request: Open a pull request to the main repository.
+Please include a the issue code in description.